oliveigah/BN-elixir-in-action/README.md

 # Elixir in Action 2nd Edition

-This are my personal notes of the book.
+My personal notes of the book.

 ## Type System